 - ML has learned how to apply client rules in conjunction with certain carriers; and

-- ML has learned to apply contract-specific rules and payment inconsistencies that get frequently discovered during audits.
+- ML has learned to apply contract-specific rules and payment inconsistencies that get frequently discovered during freight audit.

 Choosing the Right ML Partner